 There’s a lot of data you can gather from an identity document, but you don’t need it all, and you shouldn’t spend time on data that’s not necessary.
 So look at the details below and think about which ones you need to know from your customers.

 Yes, we’re going to mention those four little letters that changed the lives of countless business owners not so long ago - GDPR.
-And ok, maybe you aren’t somewhere where you’re strictly affected by GDPR, but customer data is a hot topic and you’re undoubtedly
+And ok, maybe you aren’t somewhere where you’re strictly affected by GDPR, but customer data is a hot topic and it needs serious consideration.

 Revisiting the first question in this section - there’s the data you need to know, and the data you want to know.
 Perhaps an extra detail on your customers will help you offer them a better service - maybe you’ve got a lot of customers or users from an unexpected country and you could refine your service to make things even better for them?
 That extra bit of data could be the difference maker.